2020-2023

 8.1.6 Emergency Leave

 Members of the bargaining unit shall be entitled leave to accommodate extreme situations when other leaves do not apply.
-A member must give a reason for the request, and such leave will be approved or denied by a committee consisting of the Superintendent or designee, principal of the building from which the request was made, and the president of the Association or designee.
+A bargaining unit member must give a reason for the request, and such leave will be approved or denied by a committee consisting of the Superintendent or designee, administrator of the building from which the request was made, and the president of the Association or designee.

 8.1.7 Professional Leave